-The Registrar in consultation with the Interim Assistant Dean for Academic Administration is responsible for preparing the final examination schedule which includes dates, times, and room assignments.
+The Registrar in consultation with the Associate Dean for Academic Administration is responsible for preparing the final examination schedule which includes dates, times, and room assignments.

 - a.
 Final Exam Period: Each term, a Final Exam Period is designated by the Office of Academic Administration and published in the Academic Calendar.
-Final examinations will be given during the last regularly scheduled class session or during the scheduled Final Exam Period each term. - b.
+Every attempt will be made to schedule final examinations either during the last regularly scheduled class session or during the scheduled Final Exam Period each term.
+Extenuating circumstances may require final examinations to be scheduled outside of this time period on a limited basis. - b.
 Limitations on Multiple Final Exams per Day: No more than two didactic examinations and one laboratory examination per class will be scheduled on one day. - c.
 Student Input: Student input from class representatives concerning the final exam schedule will be considered by the Office of Academic Administration within the first three weeks of the term. - d.
 Publication and Distribution: Final examination schedules are finalized after input during the first three weeks for the Fall and Winter Terms, and during the first two weeks for the Summer Term.
 Draft and final schedules will be shared via email and/or posted in the Blackboard Student Resource Center. - e.
-Modification Requests after Publication: Once the final examination schedule is published and distributed, changes must be approved by the Interim Assistant Dean for Academic Administration in consultation with the Assistant Dean of Student Services & Enrollment Management and the course director.
+Modification Requests after Publication: Once the final examination schedule is published and distributed, changes must be approved by the Associate Dean for Academic Administration in consultation with the Assistant Dean of Student Services & Enrollment Management and the course director.